 - Put a p trap under it and connect it to the wall pipe.
-If you own garbage disposal, make sure to connect the drain pipe that runs from the drainpipe towards the back of your unit.
+If you own a garbage disposal, connect the drain pipe from the drain pipe towards the back of your unit.

-- Connect each pipe by twisting the circular nut that is shaped like a ring using pliers.
+- Connect each pipe by twisting the circular nut shaped like a ring using pliers.

 Turn on the water source.
 Then, turn to the drain.
 Find any leaks and fix leaks by sealing the joints around the pipes or installing a new kitchen sink.